n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 A <abbr>ZWJ</abbr> role (or profession) sequence is used to request an emoji depicting a human being performing a task or job.
-Role sequences are composed of a codepoint representing a human, followed by `ZWJ`, followed by an emoji depicting an object or symbol that references the desired profession or role.
+Role sequences are composed of a codepoint representing a human, followed by "ZWJ", followed by an emoji depicting an object or symbol that references the desired profession or role.